thongrodw/ShortestPickingRoutes-Algorithm/README.md

 # shortestPickingRoutes

 - Clone this repository
-- Install the application npm install
+- Install the application `npm install`
-- Start the application npm run start
+- Start the application `npm run start` running on PORT `8080`
 - Go to http://localhost:8080/